allaboutduncan/notion-isbn/README.md

 * AWS S3 Bucket for Image storage
 * [Notion API Key / Custome Integration](https://developers.notion.com/docs/create-a-notion-integration)
 * [Google Books API Key](https://developers.google.com/books/docs/v1/getting_started)

+## Add-Ons
+If you'd like to receive notifications when new books are processed or error details pushed to your mobile device, Pushover is supported.

+In the `docker-compose.yaml` file - configure `USE_PUSHOVER=yes` and enter your Token and User Keys in the areas provided.
 * [Pushover](https://pushover.net/)

 ## Clone the Repository